eead-csic-compbio/metagenome_Pfam_score/README.md

 # Quick start
-Have a look at the options of the main script mebsv1.pl
+Have a look at the options of the main script mebs.pl

 ```
-perl mebsv1.pl
+perl mebs.pl

+Program to compute MEBS for a set of genomic/metagenomic FASTA files in input folder.
+  Version: v1.0

-  usage: mebsv1.pl [options]
+  usage: mebs.pl [options]

    -help    Brief help message